EltonBR/linux-deb-based-postinstall-my-softwares/README.md

 # linux-deb-based-postinstall-my-softwares
-scripts for configure/install my softwares on new linux distro based on .deb
+scripts for configure/install my softwares on new instalation of linux distro based on .deb